cpypasta/apc/README.md

 To download the latest releases of this tool, go to [NexusMods](https://www.nexusmods.com/thehuntercallofthewild/mods/225) where you can also post bugs and have a conversation with the COTW modding community.

 ## Limitations:
 * This tool was tested on Windows 11 with the game installed via Steam.
 It is smart enough to also look where Epic Games saves its files too.
-If your game files are saved somewhere else besides where Steam or Epic saves them, use the `apc set-save [SAVE_PATH]` if you are using the CLI or the `Configure Game Path` in the GUI.
+If your game files are saved somewhere else besides where Steam or Epic saves them, use the `Configure Game Path` button.
 * The species that use the newer TruRACS trophy system may not become a diamond.
 This is an area where I am still doing research to figure out how exactly to manipulate.
 * If you use the executables (EXE) files, your system may complain there is a virus.
 This is not true, but the `pyinstaller` package that builds the executable is often used by hackers, and so it is being flagged.
 To avoid this, simply install the tool from the `wheel` file or build it from source.

 ## How To Build

 > Note: This code was built and tested with Python 3.10.10.